Crafting a Better Representation of You

 Make sure your contact info is prominent.

-While it’s not necessary to include your mailing address anymore, make sure your phone number and e-mail addresses are clearly visible at the top of the page.
-Also, consider including your LinkedIn profile URL and other social media if relevant (and doesn’t include any potentially unsuitable content!).
+While it’s not necessary to include your mailing address anymore, make sure your phone number and e-mail address are clearly visible at the top of the page.
+Also, consider including your LinkedIn profile URL.

 Proofread—then proofread again!